dyaskur/certbot/README.md

  4. Run `tools/strip_hashes.py letsencrypt-auto-source/pieces/dependency-requirements.txt > certbot-dns-dnsimple/constraints.txt`.
  5. `cd certbot-dns-dnsimple`
  6. `snapcraft --use-lxd`
+ 7. Run `sudo snap set certbot trust-plugin-with-root=ok`.
- 7. Install the generated snap with `sudo snap install --dangerous certbot-dns-dnsimple_*_amd64.snap`.
+ 8. Install the generated snap with `sudo snap install --dangerous certbot-dns-dnsimple_*_amd64.snap`.
 Again, you can transfer the snap to a different machine to run it there instead if you prefer.
- 8. Connect the plugin with `sudo snap connect certbot:plugin certbot-dns-dnsimple`.
+ 9. Connect the plugin with `sudo snap connect certbot:plugin certbot-dns-dnsimple`.
- 9. Now you can run Certbot as normal.
+ 10. Now you can run Certbot as normal.
 For example, `certbot plugins` should display the DNSimple plugin as installed.

 ### Reset the Environment